NA-MIC/ProjectWeek/PW34_2020_Virtual/README.md

 ## Registrants

 Do not add your name to this list below.
-It is maintained by the organizers based on your paid registration. **[Click here to register.](https://www.fulp.es/na-mic-event-2020)**
+It is maintained by the organizers based on your registration.

 List of registered participants so far (names will be added here after processing registrations):
 <!-- [List](REGISTRANTS.md) -->